ziyangz5/MinePilot/docs/status.md

 <div style="text-align:center"><img src="figures/fig_5.png"/></div>

 ### Network Structure and Loss Function
-We are using one of the most popular network structure, ResNet50, to do the segmentation.
+We are using one of the most popular network structure, [ResNet50](https://arxiv.org/abs/1512.03385), to do the segmentation.
+This network can achieve a very high accuracy ([See Evaluation](#Evaluation)).

 ## Obstacle Avoidance